 And so in real-world, full-body movements and compound exercises like squats, deadlifts, pullups, and gymnastics work, healthy and strong tendons increase performance.
 They make you stronger, more explosive, more powerful, and more resilient.
 They allow your big impressive muscles to actually express themselves and reach their full potential.
 A healthy tendon is a conduit for your muscle to express its power.

-Muscles are cool and all, but don’t neglect the tendons.
+Muscles are cool and all, but don’t neglect tendon strength.
 Feel the stretch and when you feel some weirdness in a tendon, back off.
 Throw in some eccentric movements and explosive isometrics.
 Practice hops and broad jumps.
 Do a joint mobility drill regularly, and consider adding a morning movement practice.
 Don’t feel guilty for not going hard all the time.
 Get really comfortable with the weight and the movements before increasing the intensity.
+The important thing is to be mindful of how to strengthen tendons while you train.

 There’s more to the tendon story, but these are a few easily implementable suggestions for improving your tendons with physical training.